Skip to main content

 Operator ServiceA service that enables the management and storage of encryption keys and salts from the EUID Core Service, hashing of users' personal data, encryption of raw EUIDs, and decryption of EUID tokens.
 There can be multiple instances of the service (public or private) operated by multiple participants, known as operators.

-Open operators run publicly available instances of the Operator Service and make them available to all relevant EUID participants.
-There might also be private operators that run private instances of the Operator Service exclusively for their own use.
+Public Operators run publicly available instances of the Operator Service and make them available to all relevant EUID participants.
+There might also be Private Operators that run private instances of the Operator Service exclusively for their own use.
 All instances are designed with protections to keep critical EUID data secure and interoperable, regardless of who operates the service.

 Opt-Out ServiceA global service that manages and stores user opt-out requests and disseminates them to publishers, operator service instances, and DSPs.